 Welcome to the Noble Canyon 50k website.
 The Noble Canyon 50k is run each year in the beautiful mountains in east San Diego county and was established by the San Diego Bad Rats, these experienced ultrarunners man each aid station.
-The race is run on National Forest land.
-The Nobel Canyon 50k is managed and operated by Cliffs and Meadows LLC and is a USATF sanctioned event.
+Scott Mills was the founding race director and today Brian Gonzales is the race director.
+The race is operated by Cliffs and Meadows LLC and is a USATF sanctioned event which is run on National Forest land.

 Noble Canyon 50k – September 21, 2013